“The food was awful. My ex used to make that dish really well, why can’t you?”

 They may act in cruel and malicious ways – and this should not be ignored – but it can help to take the edge off when you realise that their actions are being driven, at root, by an extremely low and fragile self-esteem.

 2) Don’t play the game

 The only way to win this game, is not to play.

 Don’t fall into the trap of thinking that if you give in to their needs, this will end the Narcissistic abuse.
-Don’t try to chase them, or seek their approval and validation, thinking that once you earn it, this behaviour will stop.
+Don’t try to chase them, or seek their approval and validation, thinking that once you earn it, this behavior will stop.
 In all likelihood, it won’t.

 And even if it did work, this wouldn’t be the basis for a healthy relationship – whether that’s with a parent, work colleague, or romantic partner.
 Your needs are important, so don’t sacrifice them for someone who doesn’t have your best interests at heart.

 The best way to react to narcissist triangulation when it happens, is not to react at all.

 This is difficult.
 In a sense, you’re being attacked.
 When you’re being compared negatively to someone else, it’s natural to want to defend yourself.
 You want to argue, to tell them they are wrong, that the comparison isn’t fair, that they are being insensitive.

 But as we’ve seen, triangulation is an emotional provocation – a reaction is what they want!
 It only pulls you deeper into the game.
 Once you react emotionally, the conversation can move to your reaction, rather than the abuse that led to it.